BioPAX/validator/distr/src/main/etc/README-VALIDATOR.txt

 $sh path/to/validate.sh [args]

-(It prints a brief help when there are no arguments provided; e.g., run as "sh path1/validate.sh path2/input-dir path3/output.xml auto-fix normalize return-biopax")
+It prints a brief help when there are no arguments provided, e.g:

-For the input, one can use:
-path/dir - to check all the OWL files in the directory (it is probably the best pick) file:path/file.owl - to check a single file;
-classpath:path/file.owl - to check a file that can be found in java classpath (currently it's relative to the 'build' directory). http://www.link.to/somer-biopax/ - to validate from a URL resource (remote file or service) list:input.txt - execute lines, each like the above, from the specified 'batch' file
+sh validate.sh path/dir --output=path/errors.xml --auto-fix --normalize

-Validation messages will be printed to STDERR, unless user specified the output file.
+Validation messages are printed to STDERR, unless "--output=" argument used.

 NOTEs: